 Visitors can get acquainted with colour space, colour composition laws, the effects of colour on humans through 4 touchscreens located in the exhibition rooms.
 They can interactively design harmonic compositions, may accomplish transformations between colour systems.
 (The touchscreen system is currently under implementation)

-Researchers and people being interested more deeply in colours may get acquainted with more, than thousand documents, colour catalogues, colour atlases, realized colour dynamic designs, mosaic designs, secco designs, manuscripts of scientific achievements of Antal Nemcsics and of numerous foreign researchers in a room connected to the exhibition.
+Researchers and people being interested more deeply in colours may get acquainted with more than a thousand documents, colour catalogues, colour atlases, realized colour dynamic designs, mosaic designs, secco designs, manuscripts of scientific achievements of Antal Nemcsics and of numerous foreign researchers in a room connected to the exhibition.
 At the computer of the research room researches can get access to documents stored, even on CDs and DVDs and using special software they can execute operations in colour space.

 Research room can be visited on previous appointment.